COURSE PACKAGES

 File Management - Establish a structured folder system for project files, samples, and presets to ensure seamless workflow and avoid losing assets.

-Using Templates, Presets, and Racks - Save commonly used instruments, effects, and settings as templates and custom presets to streamline the production process and maintain consistency across projects.
+Making Templates, Presets, and Racks - Save commonly used instruments, effects, and settings as templates and custom presets to streamline the production process and maintain consistency across projects.

 -